yashkumar0042/interview_questions/ETL/ELT_Testing.md

 12. **Regular Monitoring and Tuning:**
     - Implement a robust monitoring system to track ETL performance metrics.
 Regularly analyze these metrics and fine-tune the ETL processes based on changing data volumes, patterns, or system configurations.

+Q#006.
+How do you implement change data capture (CDC) to efficiently capture and apply updates to data sources?
+Change Data Capture (CDC) is a technique used to identify and capture changes made to data so that only the modified data needs to be processed during ETL (Extract, Transform, Load) operations.
+Implementing CDC efficiently involves several steps:

+1. **Choose a CDC Method:**
+   - CDC can be implemented using different methods, such as Timestamp-Based CDC, Change Value CDC, or Log-Based CDC.
+Choose the method that best fits your database technology and requirements.

+2. **Identify Fields for CDC:**
+   - Determine which fields in your tables will be used to track changes.
+These are usually timestamp columns or flags that indicate when a record was last modified.

+3. **Timestamp Columns:**
+   - If using Timestamp-Based CDC, ensure that your tables have timestamp columns that are updated whenever a record is inserted or updated.
+These columns are used to identify the last modification time.

+4. **Change Tracking Columns:**
+   - If using Change Value CDC, identify columns that are likely to change frequently.
+These columns are monitored, and changes are captured.

+5. **Database Triggers (Optional):**
+   - In some cases, you may use database triggers to automatically update timestamp or change tracking columns when a record is modified.
+However, triggers can impact performance, so use them judiciously.

+6. **Log-Based CDC:**
+   - For Log-Based CDC, leverage the transaction log or redo log of the database.
+This method captures changes directly from the database logs, providing a low-impact and efficient way to track modifications.

+7. **Capture and Store Initial State:**
+   - Capture the initial state of the data before any changes occur.
+This is necessary for the CDC process to identify modifications correctly during subsequent runs.

+8. **Scheduled Polling or Event-Driven CDC:**
+   - Implement a scheduled polling mechanism or an event-driven approach to check for changes at regular intervals or in response to specific events.

+9. **Incremental ETL:**
+   - During the ETL process, implement logic to retrieve only the records that have changed since the last ETL run.
+This can be achieved by comparing the timestamp or change tracking columns.

+10. **High Watermark:**
+    - Use a high-watermark approach to keep track of the last time CDC was applied.
+This helps in identifying records that have changed since the last extraction.

+11. **Handling Deletes:**
+    - Determine how to handle deleted records.
+Some CDC implementations also track deletions, while others rely on a soft delete mechanism or tombstone records.

+12. **Error Handling and Logging:**
+    - Implement robust error handling and logging mechanisms to capture any issues during the CDC process.
+This ensures visibility into the success or failure of CDC operations.

+13. **Consideration for Large Tables:**
+    - For large tables, consider partitioning the data or using batch processing techniques to optimize the CDC process.

+14. **Testing:**
+    - Thoroughly test the CDC implementation with various scenarios, including insertions, updates, and deletions.
+Verify that the CDC process accurately captures and applies changes.

+15. **Monitoring and Maintenance:**
+    - Establish monitoring for the CDC process to ensure it runs smoothly.
+Regularly maintain and optimize the CDC process based on changing data patterns or system configurations.

+16. **Documentation:**
+    - Document the CDC implementation, including the chosen method, fields for change tracking, and any specific considerations or configurations.
+This documentation is valuable for maintenance and knowledge transfer.